 How to Undo Any Recent Changes to the Computer

 If the shutdown behavior occurs immediately after you make a

 change to the computer (for example, you install or upgrade a program, a

 service, or hardware that has device drivers), undo the last change that you

 made.
 For example, remove either the last driver or the last program that you

-installed, and then shut down and restart the computer to test if the computer
+installed, and then shut down and restart the computer to test whether the